Sign Up

 Physical Examination

-Women usually find cancerous and non-cancerous lumps during a breast self-exam.
+Women usually find cancerous and non-cancerous lumps by coincidence.
 However, sometimes they are discovered by healthcare professionals.
-Sometimes, other presenting symptoms of breast cancer warrant a visit to a healthcare provider.
+At times, other presenting symptoms of breast cancer warrant a visit to a healthcare provider.

 • Change in breast size or shape